Offering both in-person and virtual sessions

 You won’t be blamed or made the bad guy.
 I don’t take sides.
 In couples therapy, the relationship itself is the focus.
 My role is to help both of you feel heard, understood, and steady enough to slow down and see what’s really happening underneath the surface.
 Not to assign blame, but to help you move through the stuck places in a way that brings softness, clarity, and real connection.

-A happy couple smiling and hugging outdoors with a tree in the background during sunset.
+couples therapy: A happy couple smiling and hugging outdoors with a tree in the background during sunset.

 FAQs